 Different hormones such as leptin, growth hormone, insulin, and sex hormones influence our appetite, fat accumulation, and metabolism.
 In overweight people, these hormones cause abnormal metabolism and fat accumulation.

-Obesity is also responsible for the overproduction of insulin, which causes insulin resistance and types II diabetes.
+Obesity is also responsible for the overproduction of insulin, which causes insulin resistance and type II diabetes.

 Further research says that obesity is related to hypogonadism, a condition in which there is a reduction or absence of hormonal secretions from gonads such as testes and ovaries.